kevmok/kevmok/README.md

     founder: ['Speedy Catalyst', 'eFnF'],
     staff: 'FlashFund',
   },
-  challenge: 'I am learning how to do DevOps and microservice architecture with Apache Kafka'
+  challenge: 'I am learning how to do DevOps and microservice architecture with Apache Kafka',
   getMode: () => { return 'Builder Mode' }
 }
 ```